-3-Step workshops transforming systemic violence into writing prosperity, joy, and revolution.
+3-Step workshops transforming academic anxieties into healing, writing prosperity, and publishing.

 Liberate Your Research Workshops have been featured at these and other institutions of higher learning: